 Seeing as stealing a phone these days is rather passé, more devious criminals have come up with a more covert way to make off with your money without even nicking your phone in the first place.
 Enter the new scam that can potentially wipe out your savings in a matter of minutes – smartphone account fraud.

 Smartphone account fraud occurs when criminals attempt to gain access to your smartphone account by using falsified documents and then attempt to change your SIM card to a new one that they take possession of, effectively locking you out of the service.
 Many victims have no inkling of it happening until they suddenly lose service on their phones and by then it may be too late.

 For that brief window of time, calls, emails, and other details are shunted to the new SIM card, potentially gaining criminals access to your email, banking accounts, social media, and more.
 The main reason criminals do this is to bypass two-factor authentication security protocols.

 Two-factor authentication is a means of enhanced security where service providers send a unique one-time code via email or an SMS to your smartphone which you then use to login to conduct a transaction.
 By hijacking your phone number, criminals can bypass two-factor authentication.
 They can transfer money out of your account, set it up for more fraud attempts in the future for other people in your network, apply for loans or more credit cards, buy expensive stuff off, or worse.

 Smartphone account fraud is a very real danger as it not only risks you losing money but also making you liable for other forms of fraud.
 Here are several measures to ensure you don’t fall victim:

-- Only download apps from the official app store to minimise the chances of malware.
-This means Google Play for Android and the Apple App store for iOS devices.
+- Only download apps from the official app store to minimize the chances of malware.
+This means Google Play for Android and the Apple App Store for iOS devices.

 - Be cautious when you receive emails or phone calls asking you to provide your account details or asking you to click on a link or attachment; websites and emails can be faked in a convincing fashion.
 Go to their official website and clarify first.